BlockdagNetworkLabs/comet/docs/bdag/local-development.md

 # Local Development Guide

-*This document provides comprehensive guidance for local BlockDAG development, including environment setup, testing, deployment, and understanding the deployment process.*
+*This document provides comprehensive guidance for local Mercury (Compound Comet v3) development on BlockDAG, including environment setup, testing, deployment, and understanding the deployment process.*

 ## Table of Contents